SiddharthShyniben/community-health/README.md

 ![Community Health][banner]

 - Contains more than just templates.
 General advice, guidelines and more!
 - Highly annotated.
-Annotation makes up **75.92%** of the file.
+Annotation makes up **an average of 75.92%** of the file.
 - Clean and concise.

 ## Usage

 > Find this useful?
 Give us a star!

 You can copy all the community health files you want.
+The files live at `templates/`.
-The files live at `[file]-template.md`.
-For example the README lives at [`README-template.md`](./README-template.md)
+To view a full list of available (and upcoming) files, check out [available-files.md](./available-files.md)

 There are also other files, like [`writing-guidelines.md`](./writing-guidelines.md)